-CLF/GR and BRG argue that the Siting Board should not issue a Decision on the Certificate until MassDEP's review of the Weymouth compressor station license application after remand from the Superior Court is concluded, or it must apply the RRD to the Substation in this
+CLF/GR and BRG argue that the Siting Board should not issue a Decision on the Certificate until MassDEP's review of the Weymouth compressor station license application after remand from the Superior Court is concluded, or it must apply the RRD to the Substation in this Certificate Proceeding.
+However, the function of the compressor station component of the Algonquin HubLine is not the same as the operation of the electric transmission system needed to serve East Boston electric customers.

-&lt;sup>118 Eversource provided a copy of the Company's December 29, 2020 response to MassDEP's administrative completeness letter of July 2, 2020, in RR-BRG-1(1).
+Eversource provided a copy of the Company's December 29, 2020 response to MassDEP's administrative completeness letter of July 2, 2020, in RR-BRG-1(1).
 The response discussed notice issues and contacts between the BPDA and Eversource regarding the MassDEP Chapter 91 license application but did not include copies of project plans which were to be provided as part of MassDEP's technical review.
 Additional information relative to the technical operation and alternative sites reviewed were provided in Project Change Exh.
 EFSB-P-2(S1) and incorporated into the record in this docket.

-&lt;sup>119 MassDEP's designation of the Substation as an ancillary facility to a water-dependent infrastructure crossing facility is identified in MassDEP's notices for the Waterways License (see e.g., Project Change Exh.
+MassDEP's designation of the Substation as an ancillary facility to a water-dependent infrastructure crossing facility is identified in MassDEP's notices for the Waterways License (see e.g., Eversource 2021 Exh.
 EFSB P-2(S1)(1)), and its Draft License (see Exh.
 EV-1, att.
 11).